scexamples/swagger-codegen-demo/README.md

 ![img9gradle](https://user-images.githubusercontent.com/15854708/210188249-4528c645-5024-47e8-9af0-ab35ae0bd900.JPG)

-### Steps to use the generated client code:
-(i) Update the 'basepath' in the generated 'ApiClient.java' -
+### Verifying 'basepath' in the generated code and creating JAR files:
-'ApiClient.java' includes the URL for establishing a HTTP client connection as the 'basePath'.
+(i) The generated 'ApiClient.java' includes the URL for establishing a HTTP client connection as the 'basePath'.
 The 'basepath' value in the generated code was 'https://localhost:8080'.
 This was updated to 'http://localhost:8080'
 (ii) Per instructions in the README.md, add the 'swagger-java-client' dependency to the pom.xml
 (iii) Run mvn clean install